University Scholarships and Financial Aid

 Music Ensemble Scholarships

-Mizzou is unique in providing scholarship support to all undergraduates participating in ensembles for credit.
+Mizzou is unique in providing scholarship support to all students participating in ensembles for credit.
 This is a separate scholarship program from the talent-based (and audition-required) program mentioned above.

 Students who register in a music ensemble course (which include Marching Mizzou, concert bands, jazz bands, choral groups, orchestra, and chamber ensembles) will benefit from the following scholarships: